joshuamills98/LiveSurfGUI/README.md

  - PIL - image processing
  - matplotlib - plotting

 I am currently extending its functionality to incorporate a wider range of locations.
+At the moment the GUI supports locations across the south coast of NSW, Australia, but I will extended the functionality for use in the UK as well.

 ## Data Sources
 This project makes use of live swell data provided by [Manly Hydraulics Lab](https://mhl.nsw.gov.au/) as well as live wind data provided by [OzForecast](ozforecast.com.au)